haseebshaik00/Pitchkrafts/README.md

 - Database Connectivity - contact, newsletter and funding page
 - add logo

-- extra space removal from home and about
+- extra space removal from about